allora-network/explorer/chains/README.md

+# CI/Cd

+Chain configs copied here on CI/CD from `chains-all` one after another and build different docker images per each config, docker tag preffixed with the config name.

 # Directory Layout

 ** if you want to list your blockhain on ping.pub, please submit your configure on https://github.com/ping-pub/ping.pub.git **